-- 68. At any time during the hearing the Head of School/Institute or Dean for Education may decide to refer to the matter to the Academic Registrar and Council Secretary so that it may be considered at central level. - 69.
-Once the hearing is completed, the Head of School/Institute or Dean for Education either: - [a] Dismisses the complaint of misconduct, in which case the matter is closed and no record is retained of the complaint. - [b] Decides that the misconduct is proven but should not be subject to further action under the Code of Student Discipline and, where considered appropriate, takes informal action by way of caution or otherwise.
+Dean for Education either:

+- [a] Dismisses the -complaintallegation of misconduct, in which case the matter is closed and no record no record of the allegation is retained on the student's recordis retained of the complaint. - [b] Decides that the misconduct is proven but should not be subject to further action under the Code of Student Discipline and, where considered appropriate, takes informal action by way of caution or otherwise.
 In applicable cases, the outcome is reported to the Professional Capability Committee. - [c] Decides that the misconduct is proven and imposes one or more penalties from those available.
 In applicable cases, the outcome is reported to the Professional Capability Committee. - [d] Refers the matter to the Academic Registrar for consideration at central level. - [e] Refers the matter to the Professional Capability Committee for consideration under the Professional Capability and Fitness to Practise Regulations.